sheffield-supernova/phy319_blog/_posts/2020-02-21-lists-lists-dict.md

 {% highlight python %}
 print(newdictionary["binning"]) #prints the value 2
 {% endhighlight %}

-Note: that "binning" must be enclosed in quotes, because it is not a variable itself - it's phrase.
+Note: that "binning" must be enclosed in quotes, because it is not a variable itself - it's a phrase.
 If you assigned the phrase "binning" to a variable you could instead use:

 {% highlight python %}
-mykey = "binning"
+mykey = "binning" # i.e. print(mykey) would print out "binning"
 print(newdictionary[mykey]) #prints the value 2
 {% endhighlight %}